 This is the actual page where your customers are able to buy your products and services.
 Have this as one of the most highlighted sections, as this is the one that brings you sales.
 Note that simple layouts with a single purchase page are optimal when you only have a limited number of products that are for sale or rent.
 In case your offering is larger, you’ll most likely need to have more subcategories and pages to have a way to filter through the different products.

-The kind of site structure that’s right for your website depends on the field your business operates in.
+The kind of site structure that’s right for your website depends on the field your business operates.
 One common category split, when it makes sense, is to have products separated by gender and age: men, women, kids, and so on.

 Another way is to divide your product categories based on seasonality: winter equipment, summer sports, accompanied by accessories, and different services your business offers, such as repairs, courses, and tours, for example.